botaul/botmaster/README.md

 ## Notes
 - Admin pass all filters
-- Only admin that can setting account with 'set!' command
+- Only admin that can setting account with admin command
-- db_sent only available for one day (reset at midnight and heroku dyno cycling)
+- All temporary data only available for one day (reset at midnight or heroku dyno cycling)
 - If you use github repository to deploy to heroku, make sure to set the repository to private.
 Github automatically will delete your github token if your repository is public
 - Keywords are not case-sensitive (upper, lower, capitalize)
 - See changelogs on [releases's notes](https://github.com/fakhrirofi/twitter_autobase/releases)
 - I have written documentation in administrator_data

 ### Auto accept message requests
-In the beginning, this bot will automatically fill 50 followers to tw.follower.
+This works by sending welcome message to new followers, so Sender must follow the bot.
+In the beginning, it fills 50 followers to tw.follower.
 So it can't track new followers when the bot was just started.
-If your followers didn't receive a message from the bot.
+If your followers didn't receive a welcome message from the bot.
 Unfollow this bot for some minutes then follow it again.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
-To make a pull request, see the GitHub documentation on [creating a pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).
+To make a pull request, see the GitHub documentation on [creating a pull request](https://help.githubcom/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).

 ## MIT License